Voice Over Internet Protocol (VoIP) provides crystal-clear HD audio by transmitting data packets from caller to recipient.

 6. Network Attacks

-There are countless reasons to take VoIP security seriously, but few people consider that cyber threats like Denial of Service (DoS) attacks can cause network packet loss in addition to all the other problems they create.
+There are countless reasons to take VoIP security seriously, but few people consider that cyber threats like Denial of Service (DoS) attacks can cause network packet loss amongst other problems.

-DoS attacks intentionally overload your network, leading to an increase in packet loss, trouble accessing files, and overall network vulnerability.
-Packet loss creates what’s called a low priority backdoor, which is a hole that makes it easy for hackers to circumvent security measures and sneak in malicious code.
-This often leads to DoS attacks or loss of encrypted data.
+DoS attacks intentionally overload your network, leading to an increase in packet loss and network vulnerability.
+Packet loss creates what’s called a low-priority backdoor, which is a hole that makes it easy for hackers to circumvent security measures and sneak in malicious code that can compromise private data.

 Businesses of any size are vulnerable to DoS attacks and other threats, especially if there are existing packet loss issues.